veradureke/Equitable-AI-for-Dermatology-Team-Azealic-Acid/README.md

 ## Dataset

 The dataset used is a subset of the FitzPatrick17k dataset, which contains ~17,000 labeled images of different dermatological conditions.
-The competition dataset consists of 4,500 images representing 16 skin conditions, categorized by the FitzPatrick Skin Type Scale (FST).
+The competition dataset consists of 4,500 images representing 21 skin conditions across skin tones that are categorized by the FitzPatrick Skin Type Scale (FST).
 - Source: DermaAmin & Atlas Dermatologico (dermatology image repositories)
 - Skin tone labels: Self-described & externally labeled FST scores